Class JsonArray

 Parameters

-System.String sJson
+sJson string

 The JSON to be parsed.
 If this is is null or an empty string, then this method does nothing.